eccentricOrange/personal-blogs/docs/concepts.md

 ### Pre-requisites: Ohm's Law, Kirchhoff's Laws, and the voltage divider rule

 Before we proceed, let's quickly review Ohm's Law and Kirchhoff's Laws, in case you're not familiar with them.
+Click on the dropdowns to see the explanations.

 <details markdown="1">